davidWyrr/teslaT/README.md

 1.  modification of the people Module to better align with the company's Goal.
 2. Add filtering and search options for the People Module.
 3. Integrate with a backend API for persistence and user accounts.
+4. some of the images exported from the figma  are more than 5mb (will affect performance in the long run )